openenergymonitor/guide/source/setup/north-america.markdown

 2. Use an alternative larger CT sensor: It's possible to obtain larger CT sensors, however using an alternative sensor will usually require a change of calibration and possibly hardware modification (change burden resistor value).
 See [Building Blocks > EmonTx in North America](https://openenergymonitor.org/emon/buildingblocks/EmonTx-in-North-America) for more info and general [Building Blocks CT sections](https://openenergymonitor.org/emon/buildingblocks/EmonTx-in-North-America).
 Please search / post on the [community forums](https://community.openenergymonitor.org) for further assistance.

 <p class='note warning'>
 Installing clip-on CT sensors on USA electrical systems should only by undertaken by a professional electrician.
-In a typical residential installation an isolator isn't present, therefore the load center feeders and busbars are always live inside an electrical cabinet.
+In a typical residential installation Even if the main breaker is swiched off, the load center feeders and busbars are always live.
 </p>

 ### 2. Use USA AC-AC Adapter